2024 Hendaye to Halle

 A little further is Bayonne, best known in the gastronomy for the Bayonne ham which is the most widely consumed ham in France.
 When we stopped for a drink at a summer bar near the river, another cyclist suddenly called our names as she recognised us from Linda's instagram account.
 Carlijn, a Dutch national living in Australia, was heading towards the Camino del Norte and started following our Camino del Norte story just 2 days ago.
 And yes, we were the ones getting her day sticker.
 Thanks Carlijn.

 The next 300 km is probably the easiest part of our entire trip from Lisbon to Belgium.
 Most of the way is flat or mildly up and down.
-Most of it is also on dedicated bicycle path and there is also an abundance of affordable campsites.
+Most of it is also on bicycle tracks and there is an abundance of affordable campsites.

 We've been here before visiting our youngest daughter when she was a volunteer in a surf holiday camp.